 Lactate dehydrogenase (LDH).

 Individual tests in these panels are not specific for liver disease.
 Therefore, pattern recognition is critical.
-Isolated elevation of liver tests is a less common occurrence in liver diseases, and a non-hepatic source should also be considered in such instances.
 Assessment of patients with abnormal liver tests should be guided by history, risk for liver disease, duration and severity of clinical findings, presence of comorbidities, and the nature of the liver test abnormality noted.

 Traditionally, liver tests abnormalities have been grouped under the following patterns: